cssconf/blog-content/2015/2015-09-01_meet-nick-hehr/2015-09-01_meet-nick-hehr.md

 ---
 title:             Announcing this year's MC
-tagline:          'Meet Nick Hehr'
+tagline:          'Nick Hehr is joining us in Berlin as the CSSconf EU MC'
-description:      'Nick Hehr will be joining us from NYC as MC'
+description:      'Nick Hehr will be the CSSconf EU 2015 MC'
 keywords:          MC, CSSconf, Berlin, conference, CSS, talks, Nick, Hehr
 excerpt:          'A warm welcome to Nick Hehr who will be joining us here in Berlin this September as the CSSconf EU MC!'
 ---